Community-PIO-CH32V/platform-ch32v/README.md

 [![Build Status](https://github.com/Community-PIO-CH32V/platform-ch32v/workflows/Examples/badge.svg)](https://github.com/Community-PIO-CH32V/platform-ch32v/actions)

-CH32V series are industrial-grade general-purpose microcontrollers designed based on QingKe 32-bit RISC-V. The whole series of products into the hardware stack area, fast interrupt entry and other designs, compared to the standard greatly improved the interrupt response speed.
+The CH32V series offers industrial-grade, general-purpose microcontrollers based on a range of QingKe 32-bit RISC-V cores.
+All devices feature a DMA and a hardware stack area, which greatly improves interrupt latency.
+The family ranges from ultra-cheap, low-end CH32V003 with 2kB RAM / 16kB flash, up to high speed, ultra-connected CH32V307 with 64kB RAM / 256kB flash, hardware FPU, USB, CAN, Ethernet, etc..
+For a list of available devices see the [CH32V product selector](http://www.wch-ic.com/products/categories/47.html?pid=5) page.

+Note: [WCH](http://www.wch-ic.com) also offers the CH32**F** family with identical peripherals, which is based on ARM Cortex-M.

 This repository is a PlatformIO platform.
 Just like [platform-ststm32](https://github.com/platformio/platform-ststm32/) etc., it enables the PlatformIO core to work with W.CH CH32V chips.
 This means in all the IDEs that PlatformIO supports ([VSCode, CLion, etc.](https://docs.platformio.org/en/latest/integration/ide/index.html)), developing and debugging firmwares for CH32V chips is easily possible.